ansys/pyhps/doc/source/examples/ex_python_uv.rst

 situation, other cache locations may be preferred, such as a shared directory accessible to all evaluators.
-In order to define a custom uv cache directory, the following environment variable can be added to the uv app registration in the scaler/evaluator:
+In order to define a custom uv cache directory, the following environment variable can be added to the uv application registration in the scaler/evaluator:

 ================ ============================
 **Environment Variable** **Value**